99% Of Presenters Don’t Use This – But You Can’t Get Action Without It

 His message was strong:

 Anyone can relate to the idea that “you never know what’s going to happen”.
-His message was relatable to everyone in the room.
+His core message that personal leadership skills were vital to cope with unpredictability landed with everyone in the room.
 That talk was over 10 years ago, but members of that audience remember it as if it was yesterday.

 That’s the power of expressing the WIIFM – the right motivator to inspire your audience.